 Budgets can be tight and there are a plethora of products to choose from like lapel political stickers, bumper stickers, banners, door knob hangers, buttons, yard signs, postcards, magnets, palm cards, rally signs, etc. And, that’s before campaigns might start to get creative with sponges, webcam covers, coasters or any number of thousands of imprinted products.
-So, what is best?
+So, what’s best?

 At Websticker we sell many of these products and our tag line is “when you want your name to stick.”
-We have been working for over 25 years to help organizations and candidates build exposure and add to their bottom lines, whether that be to increase revenue or have a winning political campaign.
+We have been working for over 25 years to help organizations and candidates build exposure and/or add to their bottom line, whether that be to increase revenue or have a winning political campaign.
 In my opinion, for a name to spread and stick it is necessary to focus on campaign items, like political stickers, that are unlikely to be thrown away, are visible to as many people as possible, and encourage conversations (word of mouth).

 Though meeting people one-on-one is important, of more value I believe, are supporters broadcasting their opinion to neighbors, friends and the local community.
 Endorsements will always have more value than advertising.
 So the most essential political campaign products are the ones that are long term badges for supporters.
 The big two are outdoor quality political stickers (bumper stickers) and yard signs.